 Learn how signature loans differ from traditional payday loan structures, including repayment schedules, biweekly payments, and loan timing.

-But once borrowers look deeper into how repayment works, the differences become much more noticeable.
+But once customers look deeper into how repayment works, the differences become much more noticeable.

 This is one reason signature loans have become more commonly compared with traditional payday loan structures in recent years.

-While both loan types may provide access to funds quickly, the repayment experience afterward works very differently.
-Understanding those differences early helps borrowers organize their repayment more clearly and avoid confusion later in the loan term.
+While both loan types may involve a quick decision, the repayment experience afterward works very differently.
+Understanding those differences early helps customers organize their repayment more clearly and avoid confusion later in the loan term.

 What Is a Signature Loan?